nandoflorestan/pluserable/README.rst

 - *pluserable* lets you log in with an email (or a username);
   *horus* only lets you log in with a username.
+- *pluserable* does not have horus' admin views -- they were rarely used.
+- *pluserable* allows you to pick a subset of the views for your project;
+  *horus* always registers all of the routes and views.
 - *pluserable* does not include an outdated version of *bootstrap*.
 - *pluserable* does not have a scaffolding script.
-- *pluserable* depends on pyramid.compat rather than the *six* library.
+- *pluserable* uses pyramid.compat rather than the *six* library.
 - *pluserable* uses the bag library for a maintained version of FlashMessage.